AshridgeTechnologies/elemento/stories/Refactor app runners.md

 - App server running in a Firebase function
 - Index.html in FB hosting
-- App server can pull code from GitHub
+- ✅ server can pull code from GitHub
 - App server can accept PUTs from editor
 - App server serves preview code
 - Builder writes to app server
 - App server protects preview PUT and GET with secret key or Firebase login
-- Builder writes Firebase boilerplate to project directory
+- Builder or Firebase deploy writes Firebase boilerplate to project directory
 - Firebase deploy sets everything up correctly
+- OR Runner can be installed as a Firebase extension
 - Remove preview window
 - Remove old Builder and build.ts
+- Don't load runtimes and other unnecessary files into GitHub

 Further requirements
 --------------------